 The car insurance is on top of this obviously, but mine is currently under £500/year, so compared to the expensive franchises, this route is a massive saving.
 At this point, fuel is the only other running cost.

 - Charging a decent hourly rate

 The problem with the amount of ADIs teaching is that many have dropped their hourly rate to compete.
 Crazy introduction promotions are commonplace, dropping as low as £15/hour.
 This practice is lowering the value of our product, and ADIs are earning less than minimum wage.

-I charge £40 for a 1.5 hour lesson (£26.67 per hour), and so will all ADIs working with Joel’s Driving School who have enough experience, and have a high enough pass rate.
+I charge £45 for a 1.5 hour lesson (£30 per hour), and so will all ADIs working with Joel’s Driving School who have enough experience, and have a high enough pass rate.
 There will be no cheap offers to entice pupils; our service and reputation will do this, and we will get the income this vocation deserves.
 For example, my income increased by over £9,000 the first year after I left The AA.

 So for every £1 extra you charge per hour, you have the potential to earn £1,800 more every year.
 With Joel’s Driving School you can immediately start charging £45 per 1.5 hour lesson without the risk of putting new pupils off.
 This is a challenge for ADIs trying to leave an expensive franchise, and go independent.
 It is also an issue for a lot of established independent ADIs who maybe don’t quite have the reputation to fill their diary, and don’t have the time or know-how to get more pupils to pick up the phone and call them.
 Advertising costs can spiral, and easily cost over a £1,000 per year.

 Our reputation is already established in Bristol; pupils supply is at a high; and a quality driving instructor achieving a high pass rate is worthy of a proper hourly rate.
 A music teacher will regularly charge £30-60 per hour after all, and they do not even have to legally qualify or have the same running costs we do!